basicasian/esp32-twoplayergame/README.md

 ### Used Hardware
 The project utilized the following hardware components:
 - ESP32: Microcontrollers for managing input and communication.
-- Motion Sensor: For detecting player interactions.
-- Push Buttons and Switches: For tangible artifact inputs.
 - LEDs: For visual feedback.
+- Push Buttons : For repeating the inputs.
 - Wi-Fi Module: Integrated into the ESP32 for remote connectivity.
+- Speakers: Auditory output, supporting the LED lights.

 ## License